DominicGuanzon/Pipeline_small_ncRNA/README.md

 # Pipeline_small_ncRNA

 This is a pipeline to analyse small RNA sequencing data using Unitas and miRDeep2.
-Only single end read supported at the moment.
+Only single end read supported.
+Only human, chinese_hamster or pig genomes are supported.
+The pipeline will attempt to download and generate all necesary files.

 ## Description